cajuncoding/GraphQL.RepoDB/README.md

         add it ot the list of Projection/Selection fields when requested via `paramsContext.GetSelectFields()`.
    * With this in place you don't have to worry about these dependencies or the ceremonial code to handle them in all of your field resolvers.
+   * You can also configure a dependency for any Field via the IObjectFieldDescriptor.ConfigureContextData() method and the custom extension provided by this project as shown below.

+##### PreProcessingDependencies - Pure Code First
 ```csharp
     //Here we define an extension to the Human Query and expose a 'droids' field via our virtual resolver.
     [ExtendObjectType(nameof(Human))]